-Guest Editorials: These will be invited from eminent clinician/researcher who have vast experience in field of Arthroscopy.
+Guest Editorials: These will be invited from eminent clinicians/researchers who have vast experience in the field of Arthroscopy.

 Case Report: A single case that highlights a particular complication along with treatment strategy and methods of management of a unique/difficult/complicated case.

-Basic Science: Original and review articles from field of basic research in Arthroscopy including histopathogical developments, biomechanical studies and new implant developments
+Basic Science: Original and review articles from the field of basic research in Arthroscopy including histopathological developments, biomechanical studies, and new implant developments.

-Allied Sciences: articles from allied branches like Arthritis care, biomechanics which are related to Arthroscopy will also be accepted by AJA
+Allied Sciences: articles from allied branches like Arthritis care, biomechanics which are related to Arthroscopy will also be accepted by the journal.

-Journal Review: A review of articles related to Arthroscopy that are published in last one month in other Journals
+Journal Review: A review of articles related to Arthroscopy that are published in the last one month in other Journals.

 Letter to Editor: On any topic or article that is published in the journal.
 Readers can share their own similar cases as published in the Journal.

-Letter to Experts: AJA will soon be creating an Expert panel of surgeons.
-Readers of AJA can ask queries regarding complicated cases to our Experts.
-These queries will be answered by experts and the Research Group will add literature review to this expert opinion and article will be peer reviewed and published.
+Letter to Experts: JOurnal will soon be creating an Expert panel of surgeons.
+Readers can ask queries regarding complicated cases to our Experts.
+These queries will be answered by experts and the Research Group will add a literature review to this expert opinion and the article will be peer-reviewed and published.

 Following files will be essential for submission of any kind of article